MU-HPDI/SC23-Scaling-Deep-Learning/DeforestationDetection/README.md

 The data processing pipeline consists of sequential steps, where the output of one step serves as the input for the subsequent step.

+### Step 1: Downloading Sentinel-2 Tiles

-### To start step 1 (download the Sentinel-2 tiles), ensure you meet the following requirements:
+Ensure you meet the following requirements:

 1. **Create a Sentinel-2 API Account:** If you do not have an account, visit the [Copernicus Open Access Hub](https://scihub.copernicus.eu/) to create one.